jodienorris030/notes/README.md

 - Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
 This means staying up-to-date with the latest programming languages, tools, and techniques.
 By constantly learning and improving your skills, you will be able to better understand the needs of your users and create more efficient and effective solutions.

 One of the most important aspects of programming is problem-solving.
 When faced with a challenge, break it down into smaller, more manageable tasks and use critical thinking to identify the best solution.
 Remember that there is rarely a one-size-fits-all approach, so be open to experimenting with different methods and tools.
 Additionally, don't be afraid to reach out to your fellow developers for help or advice.
 Collaboration is an essential part of any successful project.

+# 2023-11-24
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and maintain focus.
+Additionally, always keep learning and staying up-to-date with the latest programming trends and technologies.
+You can do this by reading blogs, attending conferences, or joining online communities.